marinamen/unit4_project/README.md

 The first argument, `user_id`, is the name of the cookie, this is the key that will be used to retrieve the cookie's value later.
 The second argument, `str(user_id)`, is the value of the cookie.
 The user ID is converted to a string and stored in the cookie.

 Next under `token` a JSON Web Token (JWT) is created to securely store the user's ID and an expiration time.
 The token is generated with the user's id and set to expire in 45 minutes, this token is then stored in the user's session.
-This allows the application to verify the user's identity and session validity on subsequent requests.
+This allows the application to verify the user's identity and session validity on subsequent requests.This important implementation was inspired by using computational thinking and decomposing the problem of webiste's safety into various parts, the encrypting and the JWT.
+Otherwise even after implementing cookies, the user could still redirect to a page without signing in beforehand, this is why I generalized the algorithm for creating JWT session tokens 11 which in turn allowed me to set a requirement that a user is logged in before accessing any features of the website.
+This improved security of the website and solved the previously decomposed problem of safety that the website had.
+Its true that I couldve implemented a boolean variable that verified the user was logged in but this would require many more lines of code and so I used decomposition and code optimisation in order to find the most efficient and viable safety for the website.

 Lastly if the conditions required are not met it an error pops up.
 ```.py